 The first time I saw David Gandy, in the flesh, as opposed to splashed across a billboard or magazine spread, was on a Saturday afternoon in a spit-and-sawdust gym opposite a pickle-jarring factory on a rundown industrial estate in Essex.
 When it rained, the roof of the gym leaked.
 Buckets would catch the water.
 In the winter, it got so cold that dumbbells would freeze to your palms.
 That Saturday, I took a break from trying to look tough, as you do in gyms full of tattooed bouncers and builders shaped like pizza slices, and there, drop-setting on the bench next to me, was David Gandy.

-Except, of course, it couldn’t really be David Gandy.
-Why would David Gandy have paid five quid – “sorry, mate, cash only” – to pump iron in a place where there was once a sign pinned to the tanning machine that read, and I quote verbatim, ‘Dear members, some c*** has been fiddling the sunbed.
+Except, of course, it couldn’t be the real David Gandy.
+Why would David Gandy have paid five quid – “sorry, mate, cash only” – to pump iron in a place where there was once a sign pinned to the tanning machine that read, and I quote verbatim, ‘Dear members, some **** has been fiddling the sunbed.
 You will be caught, and you will be dealt with’…?
 It couldn’t have been Gandy.
 Must have been a doppelgänger.

 Gandy played it cool, pretending not to remember our first encounter.
 “Ha!
 Oh no, mate!
 I hope I wasn’t rude – was I?”
-No, David, actually you were bloody charming.
+No, mate, actually you were bloody charming.
 You explained that you grew up in Billericay – news to most people in the town at that time I think – and that you were back visiting your mum.
 You pointed out your old school mates.
 Gave me the business card of your PA.
-Told me to tell her that you’d be delighted to be interviewed and then you wished me good luck in my new job.
-What a bloody top bloke, I thought, running out of the bar to text my editor the good news, the obsequious little lapdog that I was.
+Told me to tell her that you’d be delighted to be interviewed and wished me good luck in my new job.
+What a top bloke, I thought, running out of the bar to text my editor the good news, the obsequious little lapdog that I was.

 That interview never materialised.
 David was jet-setting around the world at the behest of Italian megabrands and we were unable to pin him down.
-I tell the story because, a) it’s a story I like telling; and b) because every time I’ve met David since he’s always been the same affable, charming, salt-of-the-earth, butter-wouldn’t-melt, all-round top fella.
+I tell the story because a) it’s a story I like telling; and b) because every time I’ve met David since he’s always been the same affable, charming, salt-of-the-earth, butter-wouldn’t-melt, all-round top fella.

 The impact that David – along with the world’s other most famous David – has had on men’s fashion is hard to overstate.
 Having won a modelling competition on ITV’s This Morning in 2001– he’d been entered by a university friend, unbeknown to him – a 21-year-old Gandy was thrust into an industry that put androgyny on a pedestal.
 Not an aesthetic that’s easy to pull off when you’re a six-foot-three county cricketer and rugby-playing beefcake.

-“I was never going to be that guy,” explains David, looking all fifties-film-star in a vintage Omega wristwatch, white open shirt and a wide-legged, wide-lapelled, one-of-a-kind Marks & Spencer suit (one of the perks of working with the high street authority).
+“I was never going to be that guy,” explains David, looking all fifties film star in a vintage Omega wristwatch, white open shirt and a wide-legged, wide-lapelled, one-of-a-kind Marks & Spencer suit (one of the perks of working with the high street authority).
 “For me, it was go big or go home.”

-“Sustainability wasn’t a subject that was even mentioned 10 years ago.
+“Sustainability wasn’t a subject that was even mentioned 10 years ago,” says David.
 Now brands are being more responsible.
 We have to look at this world of ‘disposable fashion’ and make sure that if people are buying these really cheap clothes, the sort you dispose of every three months, that they are aware that those clothes are probably not ethically produced.
 It’s better to buy things that are going to last you a long time.
 Things that you can get five or six different looks out of – sustainable can still mean affordable.”

 A firm fixture at fashion weeks, now that he’s traded the catwalk for the front row, Gandy’s signature three-piece-suit look has proven catnip to street-style photographers, spawning countless fan pages on social media.
 Some of the most-liked men’s style posts on Instagram feature David in a double-breasted jacket, contrast-colour shirt and woven-wool tie, often paired with a newsboy cap or C-Crown fedora hat.
 The consummate midcentury metropolitan dandy.
 Accessorising is back in fashion.
 See the tie bars, pocket squares and lapel pins next time you’re at Ascot.
 Gandy played a part in that.